Best Paid & FREE Social Media Management Tools Everyone Can Use in 2023

 Key Features: Hootsuite is best known for having a centralized feed of all the brand mentions across the most important social media channels.
 In practice, this means that you will have a way better experience when you filter and reply to questions or conversations your users or your clients have about your brand.

 Hootsuite releases frequent updates on its change logs page, typically 2 to 3 times a week, sometimes even more often, and sometimes once a week.
-For example, during January 1st - September 1st 2021, Hootsuite has released 19 new features and functions, 7 new apps, 25 improvements, and has fixed 29 issues and bugs.
+For example, from January 1st – September 1st, 2021, Hootsuite released 19 new features and functions, seven new apps, and 25 improvements, and has fixed 29 issues and bugs.

 Why Not to Use: The most important thing users complain about is pricing.
 If you are an individual or small business, this tool is probably not for you.
-There is a free plan, but it's very limited, with only 2 social accounts and 5 scheduled posts per month.
+There is a free plan, but it’s very limited, with only two social accounts and five scheduled monthly posts.
 Need the Business plan?
-It will cost you $7,200 upfront.
-A lot of Legacy Pro users have also complained Hootsuite is forcing them to upgrade to the new pricing, which can mean up to 550% more.
-It’s not pleasant to have that experience when you’re already a paying customer and the only option you’re given is to upgrade or leave.
+It will cost you $8,868 upfront (the article linked talks about the previous pricing plans, that’s why the numbers are a little different, but the idea is the same: Hootsuite forces you to pay annual plans, even if the prices mentioned are per month).
+Many Legacy Pro users have also complained Hootsuite is forcing them to upgrade to the new pricing, which can mean up to 550% more.
+It’s not pleasant to have that experience when you’re already a paying customer, and the only option you’re given is to upgrade or leave.

 Also, while some users like the interface, there are some users who don’t like it, and find it rather outdated, confusing, and hard to monitor, so before you decide to pay, check out some screenshots and make sure you like it.

-They currently have three separate products — Buffer Publish, Buffer Analyze, and Buffer Engage — included in the paid plan.
-Buffer Publish is a social media planner app that allows you to plan posts, collaborate with your team and publish engaging content, Buffer Analyze gives you insights into your social media performance with detailed reports that you can use to increase your brand’s reach, and Buffer Engage allows you to see all your comments and stay on top of important interactions.
+They currently have four separate products — Buffer Publish, Buffer Analyze, Buffer Engage, and Buffer Start Page — included in the paid plan.
+Buffer Publish is a social media planner app that allows you to plan posts, collaborate with your team, and publish engaging content, Buffer Analyze gives you insights into your social media performance with detailed reports that you can use to increase your brand’s reach, Buffer Engage allows you to see all your comments and stay on top of important interactions, while Buffer Start Page allows you to build free landing pages.

 Another issue seems to be the dashboard.
 While most users love the Buffer dashboard and find it easy to use, some users complain about having problems connecting accounts and even tagging.

-Sprout Social is the best social media management tool with focus on the monitoring part.
-Social media monitoring actually means extending a brand's customer support over social media.
-For example, your brand’s representatives can respond to customer posts and mentions, and even prevent issues from escalating.
+Sprout Social is the best social media management tool with a focus on monitoring part.
+Social media monitoring actually means extending a brand’s customer support over social media.
+For example, your brand’s representatives can respond to customer posts and mentions and even prevent issues from escalating.
 It has management features as well, but the monitoring part is where Sprout Social shines the most.

-Key Features: Sprout Social is one of the few social media management tools that has customer relationship management (CRM) features.
+Key Features: Sprout Social is one of the few social media management tools that have customer relationship management (CRM) features.
 This means that you have a complete profile of your customers inside the app, and this can help you build stronger relationships with them.
 For example, you can have a full history of engagement with specific users.
-The complete conversation with them is available to your whole team, and everybody in your team can see notes your colleagues added (like best time to reach).
+The complete conversation with them is available to your whole team, and everybody in your team can see notes your colleagues added (like the best time to reach them).

 There are other means to contact them like on social media or email, but I believe a quick phone call is an important part, considering that there’s a lot of money on the line with these tools and many customers prefer to communicate via phone.